 When events occur, they are not always scheduled.
 Adverse Events, for example, oftentimes lead to unscheduled follow-up visits.
 An unscheduled follow-up visit might require that several forms be completed, such as labs, physical exams, and vitals.

-Additionally, there is can be one more layer within an unscheduled visit.
-In the context of something like an Oncology trial, Cyclical treatments can occur based on a variable type event.
+Additionally, there can be another layer within an unscheduled visit.
+In the context of something like an Oncology trial, Cyclical treatments can occur based on a variable type of event.
 Cancer treatment cycles require that one or more treatments occur within a single cycle.
-Then when some event occurs, the subject may start on another treatment cycle.
+However, when some event occurs, the subject may start on another treatment cycle.
 A single treatment will almost always require that multiple forms be completed.
-With treatment cycles, multiple forms must be completed for multiple treatments for multiple cycles.
+With treatment cycles, multiple forms must be completed for multiple treatments in multiple cycles.

-For these types of events, Clinical Studio allows the Study Designer to create Variable Visits/Events tables.
-To setup a variable visit, select the Create or Edit Unscheduled Subject Visits or Events menu option in the Study Menu.
+For these types of events, TrialKit allows the Study Designer to create Variable Visits/Events tables.
+To set up a variable visit, select the Create or Edit Unscheduled Subject Visits or Events menu option in the Study Menu.